firasuke/awesome/README.md

 distro for the RPi zero, cross-compiled from scratch
 - [Yosild](https://github.com/jaromaz/yosild): A single shell script that builds a full, minimal Linux distribution, based on BusyBox
-- [Zandra](http://zandra.org/): An independent musl-based Linux
-distribution based on the principles of simplicity and efficiency
+- [Zandra](https://github.com/zandralinux): A minimal Linux distribution forked from morpheus that aims to be simple, small, and efficient
-- [ZilchOS](https://github.com/ZilchOS): A decidedly tiny viable Linux distribution based on Nix, musl, clang and busybox
+- [ZilchOS](https://github.com/ZilchOS): A minimal viable Linux distribution based on Nix, musl, clang and busybox
-- [ZYDUX](https://github.com/rom1nux/zydux-forge): Toolbox to build the cross compiler and minimal GNU Linux from scratch named ZYDUX
+- [ZYDUX](https://github.com/rom1nux/zydux-forge): A toolbox to build the cross compiler and minimal GNU Linux from scratch named ZYDUX

 ## Mirrors